 4. DIY your hair color.

 Our only tip for this: Unless you’re a professional at carrying out chemical treatments on any type of hair, we suggest allowing a colorist to color your extensions for you.
-Yes, there are many YouTube tutorials that can help you, but if you paid a lot of money on your hair extensions, save yourself from spending even more, or worse, causing your extensions to fray.
+Yes, there are many YouTube tutorials that can help you, but if you paid a lot of money on your hair extensions, save yourself from potentially spending even more to troubleshoot.